janreges/siteone-crawler/README.md

 - has a **beautiful interactive** and **colourful output**
 - it will **clearly warn you** of any wrong use of the tool (e.g. input parameters validation or wrong permissions)
 - **captures CTRL+C** and ends with the statistics for at least the current processed URLs
+- as `--url` parameter, you can specify also a `sitemap.xml` file (or [sitemap index](https://www.sitemaps.org/protocol.html#index)), which will be processed as a list of URLs.
+Note: gzip pre-compressed sitemaps `*.xml.gz` are not supported.

 ### Dev/DevOps assistant